leonard-gleyzer/connex/docs/index.md

 )
 ```

 That's it!
-A `connex.NeuralNetwork` is a subclass of `equinox.Module`, so it can be trained in the same fashion:
+A `connex.NeuralNetwork` is a subclass of `equinox.Module`, so it can be trained as such:

 ```python
 import equinox as eqx